celebrity

 ♬ original sound - AP Entertainment

-Goggins has posted multiple tributes to the show and their characters, Rick and Chelsea, but notably excluded tagging Wood in these posts.
-Reddit users also pointed out that Wood's past comments on Goggins' Instagram posts have disappeared, suggesting she may have been blocked by him.
+Goggins posted multiple tributes to the show and he and Wood's characters, Rick and Chelsea, but notably excluded tagging the actress in these posts.
+Reddit users also pointed out that Wood's past comments on Goggins' Instagram posts had disappeared, suggesting she may have been blocked by him.

-Then there was the final watch party which Aimee attended with most of the cast, but Walton did not.
+Then there was the final watch party, which Aimee attended with most of the cast; Walton did not.
 To be clear, Michelle Monaghan, Parker Posey, Natasha Rothwell and Carrie Coon all skipped the event too.

 The cast of The White Lotus attend a finale event.The cast of The White Lotus attend a finale event.
 Image: Getty.